 - an award-winning training restaurant, VenU.

-Victoria Polytechnic is connected with the hospitality industry through a range of partnerships.
+Victoria University Polytechnic is connected with the hospitality industry through a range of partnerships.
 Select students from this course have the opportunity to engage in a practical placement at:

 - the Lancemore Group’s Mansion Hotel & Spa at Werribee Park